rileyf128/Scheduler_Assignment/README.md

 # README

+Ruby on rails site that loads CSV data about work orders, technicians, and locations into a database and displays them in an HTML table.

 Using postgresql instead of sqlite3. if rake tasks must be ran they are "rake create_location", "rake create_technician",and "rake create_workorder".